yubowenok/visflow/docs/src/get-started/README.md

 The input table rows are never mutated, except that visual properties can be assigned and modified down the dataflow.
 Such a design ensures that visual properties can be used to keep track of subsets unambiguously, so that brushing and linking can be well supported for visual data exploration.

+## Working with Multiple Tables
+If you have more than one input table, you may relate them using [table linking](/dataflow/linking.md).
+A <node-type type="linker"/> may be used to find table rows from one table using the attribute values extracted from the other table.
+Technically, a linker extracts the attribute values from one table as <page-link link="/dataflow/diagram.html#constant" text="constants"/>, and use those constants to filter the other table.
+Read more about the <page-link link="/dataflow/diagram.html" text="diagram elements"/> here.

 ## Next Steps